PeterMoresco/auto_free_fea_sim/README.md

 # **auto_free_fea_sim**

+*Disclaimer:* I'm not a programmer, I'm a Linux an Open-Source intusiast and mechanical designer/engineer.

 This is intended to be a free framework to be used by everyone in batch FEA simulation.
-The idea is to use this programs in WSL, but it's perfectly suitable for use in a Linux workstation.
+The idea is to use this programs in WSL2, but it's perfectly suitable for use in a Linux workstation.

 The main ideia consists in running a batch of simulations inside WSL, using a parametric model and to capture those results.
 This process offers advantages where one have a lot of similar models that have to be simulated in FEA.